First-time DUI in Florida: What You Need to Know

 How Much Does A First-time DUI In Florida Cost?

 In Florida, the fines and fees for a first-time DUI offense can run between $500 and $1500 depending upon the circumstances.
-However, when you consider all the elements of the charge including legal defense, paying fines, and insurance hikes, the actual cost of your cost of your first DUI shoots up to around $8,000, not to mention the permanent damage done to your driving record.
+However, when you consider all the elements of the charge including legal defense, paying fines, and insurance hikes, the actual cost of your first DUI shoots up to around $8,000, not to mention the permanent damage done to your driving record.

 What Is The Florida 10-day Rule For DUI Arrests?